Epilepsy with Emergency Medication

 For face-to-face sessions, competency sign-off is available against the Epilepsy Nurses Association (ENA) framework, with documentation suitable for staff files.

-This course is aligned with NICE guideline NG217 (Epilepsies: diagnosis and management, updated 2024), Epilepsy Action professional guidance, the Epilepsy Nurses Association, and the Resuscitation Council UK 2025 guidelines.
-It reflects the legal framework governing Schedule 2 Controlled Drugs under the Misuse of Drugs Regulations 2001 and aligns with the expectations of the Care Quality Commission under Regulation 12 (Safe Care and Treatment).
+The course is aligned with NICE guideline NG217 (Epilepsies: diagnosis and management, updated 2024), Epilepsy Action professional guidance, the Epilepsy Nurses Association framework, and the Resuscitation Council UK 2025 guidelines.
+It reflects the legal framework governing Schedule 2 Controlled Drugs under the Misuse of Drugs Regulations 2001 and aligns with the Care Quality Commission’s requirements under Regulation 12 (Safe Care and Treatment).

 Course Details